-Thailand's opposition is moving ahead with legal challenges to Sunday's election, which, though peaceful, failed to resolve a months-long political standoff.
+Thailand's opposition is moving ahead with legal challenges to Sunday's election, which failed to resolve a months-long political standoff.

-The opposition Democrat Party, which boycotted the polls, said it will ask the Constitutional Court on Tuesday to disband the ruling Pheu Thai party.
+The opposition Democrat Party, which boycotted the polls, asked the Constitutional Court on Tuesday to disband the ruling Pheu Thai party.

-A petition to be filed by the Democrats said the government tried to "grab power through unconstitutional means," by holding the early elections.
+A petition filed by the Democrats says the government tried to "grab power through unconstitutional means" by holding the early elections.

-A second submission alleges the voting should not have been held during the state of emergency imposed last month to deal with pre-election violence.
+A second submission says the voting should not have been held during the state of emergency imposed last month to deal with pre-election violence.

 Though there were no clashes on election day, turnout was less than 50 percent.
 In many areas, anti-government protesters blocked or disrupted voting.

 Protesters vow to keep up pressure on Prime Minister Yingluck Shinawatra to resign, though demonstrations in Bangkok appear to be dwindling following the vote.